cooperlees/black-primer/README.md

   -W, --workers INTEGER  Number of parallel worker coroutines  [default: 2] -h, --help             Show this message and exit.
 ```

-## Acknowledgements

-`black-primer` is an obsolete tool (now replaced with [diff-shades]) that was used to
-gauge the impact of changes in _Black_ on open-source code.
-It is no longer used
-internally and was moved into its own repository in March 2022.

-This archive exists as a historical record, active development is not planned.

 [diff-shades]: https://github.com/ichard26/diff-shades